SG-17/SuperCRTControl/README.md

 6. Repeat steps 2 - 5 to create as many presets as you'd like.

-## Setup and Use of Super CRT-Control
+## Super CRT-Control Setup and Use
 1. Download the latest [release](https://github.com/SG-17/SuperCRTControl/releases) and extract to the folder that you assigned as the root of your web server.

 2. Decide which size button layout will be your home page.